 Roosevelt Island Tram and Manhattan Skyline Views

-At just $2.90 per ride or free with an Unlimited MetroCard, this aerial adventure offers both transportation and spectacular sightseeing for the whole family.
+At just $2.90 per ride or free with an Unlimited MetroCard, this aerial adventure offers both transportation and spectacular sightseeing.
+The whole family gets a thrill without the expense of helicopter tours or observation deck tickets.

 Chinatown and Little Italy Budget Food Crawl